As we enter 2020 lets talk about building your brand as a florist.

 As above get some training and learn how to place adds on social media.
 Social Media is an inexpensive form of advertising and when used properly can result in fantastic results

-Below are a list of experts in the different social platforms.
+Below are a list of experts we would advise in the different social platforms.

 TWITTER - Samantha Kelly (AKA The Tweeting Goddess) - http://tweetinggoddess.com - Covers all over Ireland & UK and manages twitter accounts also